ellakoa/postcard-poem/content/posts/leap-of-faith.md

-  How do you fly with such spindly legs dangling like wooden pegs and then land with such ease on bendy knees beneath the trees
+  How do you fly with spindly legs dangling like wooden pegs and then land with such ease on bendy knees beneath the trees
   I marvel at your leap of faith into the sky with such grace
-  I wish I could be like you
+  To be so bold and
-  and boldly leap
+  change the view
-  to change the view.
+  I wish I could leap like you.